-- are you an Australian citizen or permanent resident living in NSW?
+- be an Australian citizen or permanent resident living in NSW

-- have you lived in a rural location (as defined for the purposes of these scholarships) in NSW for more than five years, within the last ten years?
+- have lived in a rural location in NSW for more than five years, within the last ten years

-- are you intending to practice in a rural location as a registered nurse or midwife when you complete your studies?
+- be intending to practice in a rural location as a registered nurse or midwife when you complete your studies

-- if successful, are you willing to participate in an evaluation or telephone survey about the scholarship?
+- willing to participate in an evaluation or telephone survey about the scholarship.